claudiocp/ohmydebn/README.md

 ## Raspberry Pi

 You can even run OhMyDebn on a Raspberry Pi!
-For best results, we recommend a Raspberry Pi 5 with 8GB RAM and SSD.
+For best results, we recommend a Raspberry Pi 5 with SSD and at least 4GB RAM.

 The default OS for Raspberry Pi is Raspberry Pi OS.
 It is based on Debian but Debian 13 support is still in testing.
 You can download a Debian 13 based image from https://downloads.raspberrypi.com/nightlies/.
 Once it is configured and connected to the Internet, you can run our installer as shown above.
 It will automatically update /etc/lightdm/lightdm.conf to log into our Cinnamon desktop.
 Once our installer is complete, reboot and enjoy your new OhMyDebn desktop!